Kids-Coding-Club/Beginner-Project_Christmas-2017/README.md

  - Sejong was here.
  - Naomi was here.
- - Mathew also got here.
+ - Gitgudscrubadubdub also got here.